venkatakhil7/multi-container-app/README.md

 finally we visit http://localhost:5000

-You should see: "Hello from MySQL!"
+we can see: "Hello from MySQL!"